spamalot/quichem/SYNTAX.rst

 ========  ============

 If the charge has a numeric value, a dot (``.``) must be used to distinguish it from a subscript_.
-A dot can be placed before a subscript even if there is no preceding subscript, in which case it will be ignored.
+A dot placed before a superscript without a numeric value is ignored.

 ==========  =======================
 Examples